The 52-week money challenge could help you keep an extra $5,000 in your pocket this year.

 What would an extra $5,000 mean in your life?
 Would you use it to pay bills, buy a used vehicle, take a vacation, invest for your retirement or maybe save for a mortgage down payment?

 That’s where the 52-week money challenge comes in.
-In this article, we’re going to show you week by week how much you need to save in order to cross the $5K finish line!
+In this article, I’m going to show you how much you need to save, week by week, in order to cross the $5K finish line!

 Introducing the 52-Week Money Challenge

-With our plan, you start by socking away $20 during the first week of the 52-week money challenge.
+With this plan, you start by socking away $20 during the first week.
 Then during the second week, you save $35.
 During the third week, it’s $45.
 And each week the amount you save gets progressively bigger.

-We designed the 52-week money challenge this way for a couple of reasons.
+The 52-week money challenge is designed this way for a couple of reasons.

-First, there’s a good chance you’re dealing with an overhang of holiday debt in the new year.
-So we start you out small, making it easy for you to meet the weekly savings goal.
+You start out with relatively small amounts, making it easy for you to meet the weekly savings goal.
 By doing that, you build the confidence to keep going.

 Second, it’s well documented that forming a new habit — whether it’s saving money, going to the gym or anything else — takes repetition and time to develop.

-By saving something every week of the year, you get to practice your savings habit in a tangible way over and over again.
+By saving something every week, you get to practice your savings habit over and over again.

 In fact, after saving each week for two months, you’ll have $400.
 That’s by design, too.
-We start you out slow to build the habit of saving money in the first few weeks.
+You start out slowly to build the habit of saving money in the first few weeks.

-The goal is to prepare you for the heavy savings lifts that will come by mid-year.
+The goal is to prepare you for the heavy lifts that will come by mid-year.

-Finally, we also realize that you have a life to live while you’re saving $5,000…and we factor that into our challenge, too!
+Finally, recognizing that you have a life to live while you’re saving the $5,000 is also factored into the challenge.

-When October rolls around, we know people are ready to splurge a little as the holidays ramp up.
-So, our 52-week money challenge builds to a crescendo around midyear and then gets progressively easier during the second half of the year.
+If you start the challenge at the beginning of the year, it accounts for people getting ready to splurge a little during the holidays.
+So the 52-week money challenge builds to a crescendo around midyear and then gets progressively easier during the second half of the year.